 Every adult who cares for children has a responsibility to guide, correct, and socialize children toward appropriate behaviors.
 These adult actions often are called child guidance and discipline.
-Positive guidance and discipline are crucial because they promote children's selfcontrol, teach children responsibility, and help children make thoughtful choices.
+Positive guidance and discipline are crucial because they promote children's self-control, teach children responsibility, and help children make thoughtful choices.
 The more effective caregivers are at encouraging appropriate child behavior, the less time and effort adults will spend correcting children's misbehavior.

 Effective guidance and discipline focus on the development of the child.
 They also preserve the child's self-esteem and dignity.
 Actions that insult or belittle are likely to cause children to view their caregivers negatively, which can inhibit learning and can teach the child to be unkind to others.
 However, actions that acknowledge the child's efforts and progress, no matter how slow or small, are likely to encourage healthy development.
 Teaching children self-discipline is a demanding task.
 It requires patience, thoughtful attention, cooperation, and a good understanding of the child.
 The staff will use only positive guidance techniques.
-Thomas Sumter Academy does not use corporal punishment.